awslabs/fortuna/README.rst

   status = calib_model.calibrate(outputs=val_outputs, targets=val_targets)
   test_entropies = calib_model.predictive.entropy(outputs=test_outputs)

-Starting from Flax models
+From Flax models
 --------------------------
-Starting from Flax models has higher compatibility requirements than the `From uncertainty estimates <https://github.com/awslabs/fortuna#from-uncertainty-estimates>`_ and `From model outputs <https://github.com/awslabs/fortuna#from-model-outputs>`_ usage modes, as it needs you to build or choose a deep learning model in `Flax <https://flax.readthedocs.io/en/latest/index.html>`_.
+Starting from Flax models has higher compatibility requirements than the `From uncertainty estimates <https://github.com/awslabs/fortuna#from-uncertainty-estimates>`_ and `From model outputs <https://github.com/awslabs/fortuna#from-model-outputs>`_ usage modes, as it requires deep learning models written in `Flax <https://flax.readthedocs.io/en/latest/index.html>`_.
-However, it enables you to replace standard training with scalable Bayesian inference procedures, which may significantly improve the quantification of predictive uncertainty.
+However, it enables you to replace standard model training with scalable Bayesian inference procedures, which may significantly improve the quantification of predictive uncertainty.

 **Example.** Suppose you have a Flax classification deep learning model :code:`model` from inputs to logits, with output